 SELECT DATEADD(month, 1, '2022-08-31');

-Note: Although we've only discussed a few functions used in the SQL server, there are several other functions used in different databases.
-Please refer to each database's documentation for a reference.
+functions are not supported by our online editor as it is based on SQLite. - Although we've only discussed a few functions used in SQL Server, there are several other functions used in other databases.
+Please refer to each database's documentation for reference.